 I went through the Rolfing Ten Series with Lacie and had a great experience.
 I gained a lot more awareness of my body – what was not working so well and what was doing really well – and how they were connected to each other.
 I feel like there is a lot more room in my body now.
 Room to breathe, room to move, room to let go.
 I love thinking that the “on-going” tension is now “ever-improving”.
 Throughout the series, Lacie was always well prepared.
 She is a caring and respectful practitioner with a light personality – very easy to be around.
 I do recommend Lacie and her work.

 I was born and raised in Kenai, located in south central Alaska.
-I graduated from Kenai Central High School in 2009 and decided to continue my education by attending Fort Lewis College and Pacific Lutheran University where I studied Exercise Science and Athletic Training.
+I attended Fort Lewis College and Pacific Lutheran University where I studied Exercise Science and Athletic Training.
 As a way of helping others acquire a greater state of health and overall well-being, I decided to pursue a career as a Rolfer.
 I graduated from the Rolf Institute of Structural Integration in the spring of 2013 and later obtained my personal training certification through the National Academy of Sports Medicine.

 Corrective Exercises Specialist NASM